Training Description

 This anti-oppressive approach to healing supports recovery from individual and collective long-term trauma through emphasis on the ancient practice of yoga with considerations of language, movement, present moment experiences, and choice.

-This training provides an understanding of how systemic oppression and interpersonal trauma perpetuate harm, impacting one’s brain, body and relationships.
+This training is designed for mental health care professionals, medical practitioners, body workers, educators, activists, yoga instructors, and those with personal interest.
+It provides an understanding of how systemic oppression and interpersonal trauma perpetuate harm, impacting one’s brain, body and relationships.
 Participants will experience how TCTSY facilitates peace building from within, learning and developing their capacity to integrate a trauma-informed lens into diverse contexts through understanding the role power and oppression play within complex trauma, attachment theory, and the neuroscience underpinning the TCTSY methodology.

-This training is the pre-requisite required to apply for the 300-hr TCTSY Certification Program with the Trauma Center.
+This training is the prerequisite required to apply for the 300-hr TCTSY Certification Program with the Center for Trauma and Embodiment.
 In addition, it is also eligible for CEU's with Yoga Alliance (YA), Canadian Yoga Alliance (CYA), and International Association of Yoga Therapists (IAYT).

 Registration

-*If the registration block does not appear, please click here to register: Online TCTSY Foundational Training Eventbrite
+*If the registration block does not appear, please click here to register: Online TCTSY Foundational Training Humanitix

 The scale is based on your self-determined access to resources, privilege, & social capital.
 In your self-determination, please consider your positionality of privilege.
 You are encouraged to self-assess this based on aspects of your personhood (e.g. race, gender & sexual identity, socio-economic status, educational background, able-bodied-ness, etc.) that do, or do not, grant you access to social capital.